green-fox-academy/danubius-company-test-javascript/README.md

 ## Tips and tricks

 - Write your answers after the questions.
-- For programming tasks, use the formatting syntax of the markdown language, for example for java code:
+- If you want to write some code, use the formatting syntax of the markdown language, for example for java code:

 ```text